What was your total wedding budget?

 I would say start planning as soon as possible.
 We procrastinated on some things, which all worked out, but it added unnecessary pressure to an already stressful time.
 Also, decide what you and your partner’s priorities are for the day.
 Splurge on what is really important to you and scale back on elements that are not.

 What was your biggest splurge?

-Music, catering and photography.
-Brad and his family are very musical (he plays trumpet and tenor horn, his dad plays French horn), so having live music was very important to us.
+Music, catering, and photography.
+Brad and his family are very musical (he plays trumpet and tenor horn, and his dad plays French horn), so having live music was very important to us.
 I am artistic (I work as a graphic designer), so capturing the day with excellent photography was my priority.
 Finding a photographer we loved was so worth it, and the photos speak for themselves!
 And of course, having good food at the reception was a must.
-We tried a few caterers and ended up picking the first one we went to.
+We tried a few caterers and picked the first one we went to.
 We got many positive reviews of the food, which I appreciate!

 What was your favorite detail?